angeezzi/Morsecode2/README.md

 4. **Start communicating**
    - **General Dashboard**: Send commands, monitor sensors, view real-time data
    - **Morse Code System**: Use buttons to input Morse code, see real-time translation

+### Option 2: Static Hosting (Demo Only)
+- For GitHub Pages or static hosting, use `static-demo.html` as your index
+- This provides a demonstration interface but requires local server for Arduino communication
+- Direct file access: `arduino-dashboard.html` and `morse-dashboard.html`

 ## 📁 Project Structure